Devanshsodhi/Ai_compliance_Bot/README.md

 python model.py

-after successfully running these commands you will be able to see a cli version of the ai agent running and asking for queries .
+pls note that you can add your own compliance logic in the text file and pass it to the llm with queries but make sure its in detail . after successfully running these commands you will be able to see a cli version of the ai agent running and asking for queries .